pawpengaga/pawpengaga/README.md

 ## Good with 🎀
 - Motion Graphics
-- Vectorial Illustration
+- Design systems
 - Editorial design
-- Making Desktop Rails Apps
+- Making Rails Apps
 - Learning stuff

-## Learning to... 📚
+## Learning... 📚

 - Apply Math in my projects
 - Play piano
-- Create illustrations
+- Drawing and Illustration
 - Work with Data Structures
+- Planning for microservices architectures
 - Make interactivity with Javascript
-- Do basic electronics
+- Do basic electronics with C and C++

 ## 📫 How to reach me:
 The only way is by email.